jqhoogland/obsidian-export/README.md

 - [remark-wiki-link](https://github.com/landakram/remark-wiki-link)
 - [remark-cite](https://github.com/benrbray/remark-cite)

+Plus a few new modifications to do things like comments and embed wikilinks `![[]]`.

 ---

 ## Reference

 - As with Obsidian Publish, you just need to include a `published: true` field in your metadata for a note to be included in the export.
 - You can add a `slug: "some-slug"` or `slug: ["one", "of", "several", "slugs"]` to specify the slug of the file produced.
+Otherwise it's just the `kebab-case` of your note name.

 ---